Marco4413/Pulsar/README.md

 Not really.
 It's just another side-project of mine.
 I wanted to have a second attempt at creating a programming language.

+## Building

+This project uses `premake5` as its build system.

+Run `premake5 vs2022` to create solution files for VS.

+Alternatively `premake5 gmake2` will create Makefiles.

+C++20 is the standard used by the project.
+Supported compilers are `gcc` and `msvc`.

 ## Examples

 Check out the [examples](examples).